Alabama woman wanted in connection to St. Bernard Parish robbery - NewsBreak

 KENILWORTH, La. ( WGNO ) — An Alabama woman is wanted in St. Bernard Parish after police say she threatened someone at gunpoint and robbed them of their belongings.

-The SBSO has issued an arrest warrant for 26-year-old Kiana Wilson of Birmingham in connection to a robbery that occurred at a Kenilworth home.PHOTOS: Butter Krisp Diner closes doors after roof collapses during thunderstorm
+The SBSO has issued an arrest warrant for 26-year-old Kiana Wilson of Birmingham in connection to a robbery that occurred at a Kenilworth home.Cimarron Ridge shooting arrest: Mobile Police

 According to Sheriff James Pohlmann, the case dates back to April 9 after detectives learned Wilson, along with an unknown Black man, committed a battery at the victim’s home, stolen items from them, and threatened them at gunpoint.